52147/ToDo-List-Website/README.md

 After I modified my json file(key map value and do not have comma in last document), and git add* git commit -m "update" git push heroku master, and the website builds successfully by the heroku app.
 What I found interested of built a full stack website by myself is that when the webiste is sucessfully released, all the time working on the project is worth it.

-Note that need to push this project twice, onece for heroku app and anothr to update this resporitary. so git push -u origin main and them git push heroku, then website be updated at the heroku url.
+Note that this project need to be pushed twice, onece for heroku app and once to update this repository.
+So git push -u origin main and then git push heroku, then website be updated at the heroku url.

-And there is a problem need to be fixed, which is the add symbol, the add symbol work nice at the screen and mobile screen that checked by L12.
+One more problem to solve is the position of add symbol, the add symbol work nice at the desktop screen and mobile screen that checked by L12.
 But in the real phone, the add symbol layout changed, I try to use picture and boostrap, not working, still need the solution.